Find Affordable College Courses

 East Lansing, MI

-Michigan State University did quite well in this year’s ranking of the best places for communication and journalism students to get a doctor’s degree.
-It came in at #8 on the list.
-Michigan State is a very large public school located in the small city of East Lansing.
+With a ranking of #8, Michigan State University did quite well on this year’s best value schools for communication and journalism students working on their doctor’s degree.
+Michigan State is a fairly large public school located in the small city of East Lansing.

-Michigan State also claimed a spot on our Best Communication & Journalism Doctor’s Degree Schools in the Great Lakes Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Michigan State also did well on our Best Communication & Journalism Doctor’s Degree Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

-The average tuition and fees for an out-of-state graduate students at U-M are $50,464 a year.
+Out-of-state tuition fees for graduate students at U-M are $50,464 per year.

-In addition to its great value ranking, U-M is in the top 5% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, U-M also is in the top 5% of our Best Communication & Journalism Doctor’s Degree Schools in the Great Lakes Region ranking.

 Best Communication & Journalism Colleges by State